sandhawke/socdb/using-postgres.md

-Permissions are a little tricky because the node-postgres (pg) module wants to talk to the server over the network, even when you're on the same host.
+Permissions are a little tricky because the node-postgres (pg) module wants to talk to the server over the network, even when you're on the same host (at least on recent Ubuntu distributions).
 Here's one way to set it up.
 If you know your way around Postgres, you can probably improve on the below process.
 If not, hopefully this works.

 ### Install Postgres